-The Lemorton’s distill their cider after aging it for eleven months in oak barrels.
-Distillation takes place in their own alambic, a single-distillation unit that distills to about 140 proof.
-The clear spirit then goes into barrels which have an average age of 30 years; time is the greatest factor in the evolution of these complex spirits.
+The Lemorton’s distill their cider after aging it for at least eleven months in large, old oak barrels.
+A single distillation takes place on a traveling column still, and Didier oversees the distillation personally.
+The clear spirit then goes into French oak casks with an average age of 30 years; time is the greatest factor in the evolution of these complex spirits.